 The site is on the main line canal as it crosses the dam of the Canal & River Trust Bittell Reservoir.
 The moorings run alongside the access road to the reservoir cottage.

-The on site water points are for the use of all boaters.
+There are 4 on site water points, which are for the use of all boaters.
 Please note that there are no refuse facilities at this site.
 The nearest Elsan disposal unit, Showers and refuse points can be found at Tardebigge Wharf.

 Car parking is not available at this site so moorers must make alternative arrangements.